jasonpeace/pubnubexperiments/README.md

 and pieces to test out.
 I'm currently barely using Backbone.
 I don't have models or even a router in place!

-Next up will be to drop in Mocha.js and add some tests.
+Next up will either be to add some kind of authentication in front of this with node.js or to drop in Mocha.js and add some tests.